ni/python-styleguide/CONTRIBUTING.md

 ### Manually Setting Version

-The Poetry verison can be manually overridden through `version` commands and checked into source in an alpha state.
+The Poetry verison can be manually overridden through `poetry version` commands.
+The version checked into source should be in an alpha state.

 In a fork: